 A notion is recursive if it is used in its own definition.

 Exercise: write recurrences for: $C_n^k$ , Fibonacci sequence, ...

-Recursion is fundamental in computer science: it reduces a problem to a simpler case of the same problem objects: a sequence is a single element $\bigcirc$ an element followed by a sequence e.g. word (sequence of letters); number (sequence of digits)
+Recursion is fundamental in computer science: it reduces a problem to a simpler case of the same problem a single element sequence